dimven/SpringNodes/README.md

 CHANGE LOG

+82.5.0 171115
+- Minor maintenance on "SelectInRevit" and "Collector.LinkedInstanceElements".
+	- The collector was outputting vectors because I was only using it for links that were moved and were not mirrored or rotated/
+	- The node now outputs coordinate systems that can be used to correctly relocate the geometry.
+- New geometry node, "N-hedron.ByOriginVector", used to generate multi - sided polyhedrons. (pyramids)
+- New _BETA_ features.
+These feateres may proove more unstable than usual:
+	- "FamilyInstance.ByGeometry" generates a new family in the background of the currently open document and places an instance of that family.
+	- "Filter.BySelection" and "List.DropDown" each provide a custom interface for object selection and management.

 82.4.0 121115
 - DirectShape.ByGeometry and Form.ByGeometry have been completely revised
 	- the (SAT) versions have been depreciated and merged into the main node